openebs/community/GOVERNANCE.md

   * Availability.
 Be available on Slack, GitHub, email so you’re helping move the project forward in a timely way.
 Many of the maintainers work full-time (or majority-of-time) in the project.
 Every new maintainer is expected to have similar availability
   * Alignment with CNCF code of conduct and guiding principles
 2. Email the OpenEBS maintainers (openebs-team@googlegroups.com) and let them know you’re interested in becoming a maintainer
-3. The maintainers set up time to meet you, and after discussion will agree a process  (typically this means being a special maintainer assignment for a set period)
+3. The maintainers set up time to meet you, and after discussion will agree a process (typically this means a special maintainer assignment for a set period)
-4. At the end of this time period, the maintainers review your contribution.
+4. At the end of the process, the maintainers review your contribution.
 A maintainer will nominate you for voting-in.

 #### Remaining a Maintainer
-Maintainers are expected to operate with a full-time (or majority-of-time) commitment, availability and participation in the project.
+Maintainers are expected to operate with a full-time (or majority-of-time) commitment, be available and participate in the project.
 If a maintainer can no longer meet these commitments, they are expected to consult with the other maintainers and either take a sabbatical from maintainership, or resign as a maintainer.
 It is the responsibility of all maintainers to ensure the maintainer group operates with the same level of commitment.
+If a maintainer is not meeting their committments, they may be voted-out by the maintainers.

 #### Voting-in and voting-out maintainers:
 1. Maintainers make an announcement in their weekly meeting, and this is minuted
-2. During this meeting, a maintainer nominates to add a new maintainer or remove an existing maintainer.
+2. During this meeting, a maintainer nominates to add a new maintainer or remove an existing maintainer,
-3. The nominator who opens a PR in the OpenEBS Community Repo
+3. The nominator opens a PR in the OpenEBS Community Repo,
 4. Maintainers vote via GitHub PR comments, with a 2 week deadline.
-The community is welcome to comment as well.
-Community comments will be considered, but not counted towards the vote
+Anyone in the community is welcome to comment.
+Community comments will be considered, but not counted towards the vote,
-5. After two weeks, any maintainer who abstains from voting will not be counted towards the vote
+5. After two weeks, any maintainer who abstains from voting will not be counted towards the vote,
-6. Decision is approved with a super-majority: 66% or more of maintainers who have voted within two weeks.
+6. Decision is approved with a super-majority: 66% or more of maintainers who have voted within two weeks,
 7. If 66% of all maintainers have approved within two weeks, the voting is closed early.

 Changes to the maintainer list (from voting-in, voting-out or resignations) are recorded in the maintainer meeting weekly minutes, and reflected in the [MAINTAINERS](./MAINTAINERS) document.
 For maintainers voted-in, permissions are immediately added.
 For maintainers voted-out permissions are immediately removed.